joceamayar/readMeGenerator/README.md

  - [License](#license)

 ## Installation
 First, ensure you have Node.js installed on your computer.
-Then, install the necessary Node.js packages by running npm install inquirer and npm install fs.promises in your project directory to install the required dependencies.
+Then, install the necessary dependencies by running npm install inquirer and npm install fs.promises in your project directory

 Step 1: Clone the Repository